NQBH/NQBH.github.io/_pages/about.md

 I no longer believe in the adjective *professional*.
 Now whatever I work on is pure hobby.
 Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.

 I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I find that idea & the old me are bullshit.
-I have negated many parts of myself to be able to move forward. *Why only work on something* Embrace yourself.
+I have negated many parts of myself to be able to move forward. *Why only work on something?
+To limit your mind or what?* Embrace yourself.
 Let this thirst of knowledge invade.
 Now I work on, as pure hobbies, a much wider horizon of science.

 E-mail: <nguyenquanbahong@gmail.com> (also the `Email` button in the sidebar).